MyCryptoHQ/knowledge-base-content/troubleshooting/sending/gas-required-exceeds-allowance-or-always-failing-transaction.md

 In the other case, please make sure that the data you are using for the transaction is correct.
 You can verify this with the developers of the contract you are interacting with.

 Additionally, it's possible that MyCrypto was not able to estimate the gas limit for another reason, in which case it can help to manually specify a gas limit.
 Keep in mind that transactions with a contract interaction always need more than 21,000 gas.
-For more information about what gas limit to use, read up on [what gas limit to use](/how-to/sending/how-to-know-what-gas-limit-to-use).
+You can read more about [finding which gas limit to use here](/how-to/sending/how-to-know-what-gas-limit-to-use).